5 Incredibly Simple Ways to Spend Easter with Jesus

 Having that kid-friendly Easter playlist around has really opened up some conversations with my 3 year old about the Crucifixion and Resurrection that I’m not sure we would have had otherwise.
 And He’s been preaching the messages from some of the songs in his (almost) daily “church services” that he puts on for his brother, dad, and I.

 So, try putting together some Easter music to get the kids focused on Christ this Easter.

 Have you heard of resurrection eggs?
 Resurrection eggs are little eggs that each hold a little something that helps you tell the story of Christ’s death and resurrection.
 Sets are available on Amazon and in many Christian book stores.
-We haven’t tried them yet, because we just received them recently, but someone kindly gifted us with a set of these Family Life Resurrection Eggs.
+Our Family Life Resurrection Eggs were kindly gifted to us by a thoughtful church member.

 We’re going to add these eggs to our little home Easter egg hunt, and as our kids open them (they’re color-coded so we can open them in order), we’ll tell them the story.

 Of course you can use the resurrection eggs without an egg hunt, just open them up and tell the story.
 You can do it advent calendar style (one egg per day leading up to Easter), or you can do it all at once.
 Alternatively, ditch the eggs altogether and just find some little figurines to help you tell the story more visually.